vuejs/docs/src/guide/essentials/template-syntax.md

 <!-- This will trigger a compiler warning. -->
 <a :['foo' + bar]="value"> ... </a>
 ```

-We recommend replacing any complex expressions with a [computed property](computed.html), one of the most fundamental pieces of Vue, which we'll cover shortly.

 When using in-DOM templates (templates directly written in an HTML file), you should also avoid naming keys with uppercase characters, as browsers will coerce attribute names into lowercase: